DEV Community

 Posted on

-https://dev.to/krupali_gadhiy Left a comment that felt like a good way to end this series.
+I received a comment that felt like a good way to end a series and start another.
 They asked me if I could notice a difference in the hyperscale frontier models.
-This post is a breakdown of where I am at, the carve-outs, and direction.
+This post is a breakdown of where I am at, the carve-outs, and the direction this work is headed I will attempt to convey and start formalizing. a shared mental model and a consistent vernacular.

 There are differences, but they are not really about the model.
 They are about how much of the turn each family lets you control.
-If adherence is a systems problem, then the thing that actually decides write reliability is which family hands you enough control surface to build the system in the first place.
+If adherence is a systems problem, then the thing that actually decides write reliability is which family hands you enough control surface to build the system.

 Treat this as a field report, not a benchmark, and an early one.
 I have not pushed every family equally hard, and that matters for how much weight the comparison can carry.